stride3d/stride-docs/en/manual/platforms/linux/index.md

 ## General support

-All of Stride's features are fully supported on Linux.
+Stride's Linux support is in an experimental state.
+You might encounter problems that may not be easily solvable without modifications to the engine.

+> [!NOTE]
+> Out of all experimental platforms, Linux has had the most amount of work put into it.

 ## Wayland

 Wayland is a communication protocol for communication between a display server and it's applications, that has gained popularity among many Linux desktop environments.
 Many apps however are still yet to adopt it, relying on the outdated X windowing system.
 They work with wayland compositors thanks to a compatibility layer "xWayland", but can't utilize modern wayland features (such as fractional scalling).

-Currently, games made with Stride can only run using the X windowing system.
+Currently, **games made with Stride can only run using the X windowing system**.

 ## In this section